Yes-Theory-Fam/yesbot-ts/CONTRIBUTING.md

 - collections - Files containing static data that the bot uses for certain tasks
 - common - Shared code for various things
-- entities - TypeORM database entities
 - events - Event handlers for the different events discord.js exposes
-- lib - (will be removed once [#193](https://github.com/Yes-Theory-Fam/yesbot-ts/issues/193) is resolved) - Contains
-  custom functionality to extend libraries used
 - programs - Code containing logic for all the commands and features of the bot.
 This directory contains an `index.ts` which reexports all exports from all files in this folder, please do so to, when adding your own feature.
 - scripts - Standalone scripts that are designed to be manually run for one-off tasks (like importing birthdays for